Small wins buoy Ukraine; West says Russians losing momentum - The Boston Globe

 Advertisement

+Many of their wives called on the global community to secure the release of “the entire garrison,” during an online news conference.
+The women painted a grim picture of the troops’ situation, saying they suffered severe food, water, and medicine shortages; untreated injuries were sometimes leading to sepsis.

-The Ukrainian prosecutor-general’s office said regional prosecutors have launched a criminal investigation into Moscow’s alleged use of restricted incendiary bombs at the steelworks.
-While international law recognizes legal uses of phosphorus and other incendiary munitions on the battlefield, it bars their use to directly target enemy personnel or civilians.
+The Ukrainian prosecutor-general’s office said regional prosecutors have launched a criminal investigation into Moscow’s alleged use of restricted incendiary bombs at the steel works.
+International law allows certain use of incendiary munitions but bars their use to directly target enemy personnel or civilians.

 Turkey’s presidential spokesman, Ibrahim Kalin, said the country had offered to evacuate wounded Ukrainian soldiers and civilians by ship from Azovstal, according to official state broadcaster TRT.

-The invasion of Ukraine has other countries along Russia’s flank worried they could be next, including Finland, which shares both a 1,340-kilometer (830-mile) land border and the Gulf of Finland with Russia.
-Putin told Finnish President Sauli Niinisto in a Saturday phone call that joining NATO would be an “error.”
+The invasion of Ukraine has other countries along Russia’s flank worried they could be next, including Finland, which shares both an 830-mile land border and the Gulf of Finland with Russia.
+Putin told President Sauli Niinistok of Finland in a Saturday phone call that joining NATO would be an “error.”

 In neighboring Sweden, after the ruling Social Democratic Party on Sunday backed plans to join NATO, the plan was to be discussed Monday in parliament, with an announcement by the Cabinet to follow.

 However, NATO operates by consensus, and the Nordic nations’ potential bids were thrown into question over concerns from Turkey.
-Turkish Foreign Minister Mevlut Cavusoglu said he had discussed Turkey's concerns at Sunday's NATO meeting, especially Sweden and Finland's alleged support for Kurdish rebel groups and their restrictions on weapons sales to Turkey.
+The Turkish foreign minister, Mevlut Cavusoglu, said he had discussed Turkey’s concerns at the NATO meeting, especially Sweden and Finland’s alleged support for Kurdish rebel groups and their restrictions on weapons sales to Turkey.

 Advertisement